wangshuguo1995/domain_gen/README.md

 max_requests: 100       -> max number of URLs/attempts (always printed to stdout/terminal)
 write_to_file: False    -> available URLs/prices will be written to project root as JSON if set to True
 interval: 60            -> time in seconds to wait between intervals
+default_word:
+  use_default: True     -> True/False - if True the word will be used in each random domain test
+  word: word_here       -> The word that will be paired with a random word
+  position: 1           -> 1 or 2 - The position that the default word will appear.

+If 'use_default' is True, 'word' will be used in each request at the given 'position' (1 or 2).
+If 'word' is set to apple, and position is 1, all domains found will use apple as the first word along with a random second word for each domain.

+EX: appletest.com appletuesday.com appleword.com...

+Use position 2 if you want the first word to be random:

+EX: catapple.com plasticapple.com outrageousapple.com

   </code>
 </pre>